CristanchoLina/IntegrativeEpiDecisionModel/README.md

 data to be ensured and,  more generally, to use and operate it in the same conditions as regards security.

-The fact that you are presently reading this means that you have had knowledge of the [CeCILL|CeCILL-B|CeCILL-C] license and that you accept its terms.
+*The fact that you are presently reading this means that you have had knowledge of the [CeCILL-B] license and that you accept its terms.*